Prof. Edison is pleased to consider applications from prospective PhD students.

-Dr Edison is a Clinical Reader in Neuroscience, Division of Neurology, Department of Brain Sciences in the Faculty of Medicine at Imperial College London and an honorary Professor at Cardiff University, Wales.
+Prof. Edison is the Professor of Neuroscience and Clinical Professor in the Department of Brain Sciences in the Faculty of Medicine at Imperial College London and an honorary Professor at Cardiff University, Wales.
 He is the Editor-in-Chief of the journal BRAIN CONNECTIVITY, an associate editor for the Journal of Alzheimer’s Disease, and serves in the editorial boards of the Journal of Neuroimaging and Contrast Media & Molecular Imaging.
 He is also a Consultant at Hammersmith Hospital, London.

 Dr. Edison, after his clinical training (MD), did his MPhil and PhD at Imperial College London, and then completed his higher training in London Deanery and obtained his CCT from the Postgraduate Medical Education and Training Board.
 He then became a Fellow of Royal College of Physicians, Ireland and Fellow of Royal College of Physicians, UK.